 One of my favorite side dishes in the fall is candied sweet potatoes.
-This bread was inspired by that classic fall favorite.
+This bread was inspired by that classic autumn favorite.
 I combined the ingredients used in the dish with a quick bread recipe from my previous post Dates and Zucchini Bread.
 I was not disappointed with the results.
 The aroma of caramelized sweet potatoes filled the kitchen when the bread was baking in the oven.
 I could hardly wait to taste it.

 - 1 medium sized (8oz/225g) sweet potato